FIRST ALERT WEATHER DAY: Friday Wintry Mix & Slick Travel Into Weekend

 Return to Melting Weather Through the Weekend and Next Week

-FRIDAY - FIRST ALERT WEATHER DAY: The first part of Friday is looking relatively quiet though a few rain showers will be developing north and east.
-There will be some areas of drizzle and freezing drizzle as well early.
-The chance of some wintry mix increases through the late afternoon from north to south as it fills in and before changing over to all snow late and into Saturday morning.
+FRIDAY - FIRST ALERT WEATHER DAY: The chance of some wintry mix increases through the late afternoon from north to south as it fills in and before changing over to all snow late and into Saturday morning.
 This could once again ice up roads heading into the weekend of busy holiday shopping and potentially some traveling ahead of Christmas.
 For this reason, we have called for a First Alert Weather Day.
 We will keep you updated here, on-air, and on your VNL weather app.
 Unlike last week, this system is in association with an area of Low pressure as opposed to a cold front.
 This is means much less wind and blowing snow than last week’s snow.
 A couple of inches of snow are possible in the southern Valley, though how much melts initially will ultimately influence totals.
 All-in-all, not much snowfall, and it will be melting in the coming days.

 EXTENDED FORECAST